 The variety of projects on Volunteer Latin America is really impressive – you can find just about anything, as long as you would like to work somewhere in the Latin American part of the world.
 Another great aspect to this site is their commitment to the environment – even the catch phrase on the top of every page is “volunteering abroad shouldn’t cost the Earth.”

-This gives you a good place to start with when you’re researching your free volunteer abroad programs, but it is by no means a comprehensive list of all the options that are available to you.
+Hopefully this has given you a good starting place for researching your own free volunteer abroad program, but it is by no means a comprehensive list of all the options that are available to you!
 For example, there are a number of country-specific or project-specific organizations that can offer you enjoyable experiences for free or at a very low cost.

 For example, there are organizations that specialize in sea turtle conservation, but are located all over the world.
 On the other hand, there are organizations that are only located in New Zealand or Bolivia and have options for free or low cost volunteer opportunities abroad in a variety of different project areas.